Achentrias, Archanes – Asterousia

 • Location: Situated on a small cultivated plateau west of Asfentylia mountain, north of the cliffs and gorges that lead to the southern coastline, in the Heraklion regional unit, Crete.
 It is approximately 40 km south of Peza (the seat of the municipality) and 55 km south of Heraklion city.

-• Historical Significance: The name Achentrias is derived from the Cretan word for viper, “ochentra,” indicating a place with many vipers.
+• Historical Significance: The name Achentrias is derived from the Cretan word for snake, “ochentra,” indicating a place with many snakes.
 The village is known for its traditional Cretan architecture and its role as a livestock farming community.

 • Current Status: Achentrias is a characteristic example of a living livestock village in the Asterousia Mountains.
 Most residents are involved in livestock farming, particularly sheep and goats, producing meat, milk, and cheese.
 The village also has a primary school.